Ronald J. Stoney, MD, Co-Founder

 Russell J. Cox

-Russell J. Cox is Executive Vice President and Chief Operating Officer at Jazz Pharmaceuticals.
-He has served in a variety of escalating senior management roles since joining the company in 2010.
+Russell J. Cox is Chief Executive Officer at Vital Therapies, Inc. Prior to joining Vital Therapies, he served in a variety of escalating senior management roles at Jazz Pharmaceuticals, most recently as Executive Vice President and Chief Operating Officer.
 From 2007 to 2009, he was Senior Vice President and Chief Commercial Officer at Ipsen Group and previously Vice President of Marketing at Tercica, Inc. (acquired by Ipsen Group), a biotechnology company.
 From 2003 to 2007, he was with Scios Inc. (acquired by Johnson & Johnson later in 2003), where he also held the role of Vice President, Marketing.
 Prior to 2003, Mr. Cox was with Genentech, Inc. for 12 years, where he was a Product Team Leader (PTL) responsible for the Growth Hormone franchise and led numerous product launches as a Group Product Manager.
 Mr. Cox received a B.S. in Biomedical Science from Texas A&M University.